mozesjacobs/DifferentWorldModels/README.md

 #### VAE
 The VAE takes in the current frame (a 64 x 64 x 3 image) as input and compresses it into a latent vector, which we shall call z.
 This z vector can be thought of as the model’s internal representation of the world.
+The encoder and decoder of this model both use 4 Conv2d and ConvTranspose2d layers, respectively.

 #### MDN-RNN
 The MDN-RNN takes in the current z, the currently chosen action, and the hidden state of the previous time step.
 It outputs the hidden state of the next time step.
 It can also be used to predict the z vector of the next frame (as the original authors put it, this is part of the model’s ability to create a dream state); we did not explore this feature.
 The MDN-RNN essentially keeps track of the model’s history.
 It could theoretically be keeping track of “higher order” info such as velocity and acceleration (which transcend individual time steps), as suggested by the one of the groups that reimplemented the model[2].